Even to flowers in a pot, the greenhouse environment is a mini-ecosystem.

 Know Your Greenhouse Environment

 Each attached greenhouse has its own environment, which is created by its location, design, construction, glazing, thermal mass and interior layout.
-(To expand your knowledge of all these factors, I recommend you consult books 2, 3 and 9 in the "Suggested Reading List" that accompanies this article.)

 A solar greenhouse, more than any other type, is sensitive to its surrounding environment.
 In many ways, this type of greenhouse is analogous to a living plant cell: The sun is its primary energy source, and its glazing acts as a membrane between the inner and outer world, allowing an exchange of heat, light and air.
-A greenhouse can, in fact, become a miniature ecosystem if the adept gardener can manage the interaction between abiotic factors (such as wind, snow, oxygen, carbon dioxide) and the biological community.
+A greenhouse can, in fact, become a mini-ecosystem if the adept gardener can manage the interaction between abiotic factors (such as wind, snow, oxygen, carbon dioxide) and the biological community.

 At New Alchemy Institute, we call our greenhouses "bioshelters," because our biotic residents include more than just green plants.
 The bioshelter grower manages soil that's alive with tiny microorganisms and other animals that break down organic matter into humus.
 Plant-feeding, plant-pollinating and plant-predaceous insects stake out their own niches.
 Most of the flora is edible, but a small percentage of space is reserved for herbs, flowers and woody plants.
 Even the heat storage acts as a substrate for living organisms, since we use transparent water columns laden with green algae and stocked with phytoplankton-feeding fish, or bank huge masses of compost against the north wall.
 Any grower can become proficient at this type of biological management when treating the greenhouse as an ecosystem.
 The key is to let nature be your guide.